 More Flexible Option:

 If you have the file stored in a known place on your hard drive (or a USB memory key etc.), run ACCOUNTS, make sure you are in the right database, and use the Database ⇒ Import Transactions menu option.
 That brings up the following window:

 You can type in the name of the file to Import (which may have the extension ".IIF" or ".S4AIF"), or click the Browse button and navigate to where it is stored and select it.
 The initial default directory for the Browse button is the Import subdirectory of the program's data directory.
 After you have used the Browse button once, though, it will remember what drive and directory you did the previous import from, and show you that as the default directory the next time.

 Once you have the desired filename in the File to Import field, click Import to do the import.

-If you use the "Simplest Option" described above (right-clicking on a ".S4AIF" file when ACCOUNTS is not open, etc.), ACCOUNTS will open and display the window above, with the filename already filled in, and just ask you to confirm that you want to do the import, then start the import if you answer Yes.
+If you use the "Simplest Option" described above (right-clicking on a ".S4AIF" file), ACCOUNTS will open and display the window above, with the filename already filled in, and just ask you to confirm that you want to do the import, then start the import if you answer Yes.

 Possible Import Errors

 There are a number of things that will cause detailed error messages, and cause the import not to succeed.
 The most likely is that there are account names in the import file that aren't in your Chart of Accounts.
 Also, the accounts used being of the wrong types, or having sub-accounts, will also prevent the import from succeeding.
 (You can only post transactions in ACCOUNTS to accounts that do not have sub-accounts.)